Why Do We Use Zip Codes?

 In 1944, a postal worker named Robert Moon submitted an idea for a new postal zone system that would cover the whole country.
 The first number would stand for a group of states, starting at zero on the east coast and ending at nine on the west coast, and the second and third numbers would specify to which sectional center facility (the place where mail gets processed and distributed) the mail should go in that area.

 The U.S. Postal Service eventually adopted this plan with the addition of two numbers at the end to indicate the proper post office or postal zone, and thus, the Zone Improvement Plan Code—or ZIP code—was born.
+Check out these other surprising facts about the U.S. Post Office.

 What do the four numbers at the end of a zip code mean?